relativitydev/relativity-trace-documentation/docs/user_documentation.md

 The Rule Generator form contains following fields:

 -   **Rule Generator Name:** the name of the rule generator limited to 20 characters, should be unique, can't be modified.
 -   **Associated Object Type:** an object type associated with rule generator.
 For each RDO of declared object type a rule and saved search is generated, when rule generator is  				  executed.
-Then when rules which were created by rule generator are evaluated, documents matching the rule are also linked with The RDO for which 				   the rule was created.
-There should be only one rule generator per object type.
-Can't be modified.
+Then when rules which were created by rule generator are evaluated, documents matching the rule are also linked with the RDO for which 				   the rule was created.
+There can only be one rule generator per object type and this field can't be modified after creation.
 -   **Relational Field On Document:** field on Document object with multi object type (associated object: object type for which Rule Generator is created).
 Can't be modified.
 -   **Relational Field On Rule:** field on Rule object with multi object type (associated object: object type for which Rule Generator is created).
 Can't be modified.
 -   **Alert On Related Documents:** a flag which determines if rules created by rule generator will be alert or workflow type rules.
 Can't be modified.